Next Leadership

 presentations, training, treatment and saplings projects projects, and festivals.
 The dates that are known so

-far for 2023 are shown below, and more will be added as the opportunities arise.
+far for 2024 are shown below, and more dates and details will be added as they

 Throughout the year, we offer Hemlock Help Clinics for a wide variety of